What are your hours?

 • Use gentle hands and words with friends.
 Take care of our toys and belongings.

 Staff members use guidance, modeling, redirection, and verbal praise for positive choices and effort.
 Staff members encourage children to be kind, respect property and assume personal responsibility.
-Positive discipline involves teaching expectations, character and self-control.
-Staff members model the desired behaviors and provide guided practice for the children when opportunities are present in inappropriate behavior, a staff member will explain to them the expected behavior.
+Positive discipline involves teaching expectations, character, and self-control.
+Staff members model the desired behaviors and provide guided practice for the children when opportunities are presented through inappropriate behavior.
+A staff member will explain to them the expected behavior.
 Parents and staff must work together to discuss the goals of behavior management and the strategies that best achieve the goals for a specific child.
 When interacting with children, staff will not be permitted to use physical punishment, negative language or speak to a child in a demeaning tone.

 Staff members also guide children to develop self-control and orderly conduct in relationships with peers and adults.
-Aggressive physical behavior towards staff or peers will be addressed by the teacher, Director, and to parents.
+Aggressive physical behavior towards staff or peers will be addressed by the teacher and/or Director.
+Parents will be notified.
 To protect all children and encourage acceptable behavior within the ELC, staff will intervene immediately when a child become physically aggressive by removing the child from the situation.

 The teachers and parents work hand in hand when it comes to potty training.
-Potty training is a natural part of their day and the children often model after each other.
+Potty training is a natural part of their day, and the children often model after each other.
 We encourage this process when it is clear that the child is physically ready for this developmental step.
+Children must be potty trained when entering our 3 year old room, accommodations may be made in advance if needed.

 Yes, we love to celebrate birthdays.
-Parents are able to bring in a special snack for their child’s class on their birthday.
+Parents can bring in a special snack for their child’s class on their birthday.
 The snack must be store-bought with the ingredients printed on the label.

 There are several events that happen throughout the year which parents may attend.
-Those events include: ELC Open House, Chapel, Thankful Celebrations, Holiday Concerts, Night of the Arts, Muffins for Moms, Donuts for Dads and Graduation (4-year-old classrooms only).
+Those events include: ELC Open House, Halloween Parade, Thankful Celebrations, Holiday Concerts, Muffins for Moms, Donuts for Dads and Graduation (4-year-old classrooms only).

-In our full day program, there is a 10% discount on the oldest child.
+In our full day program, there is a 10% discount on the oldest child’s tuition.

-The regular monthly fee, and any other balances on your account, will continue and must be paid in order to maintain a classroom space for your child.
+The regular monthly fee, and any other balances on your account, will continue and must be paid to maintain a classroom space for your child.

 Children need to be in good health to get the most out of their educational experiences.
 We understand that children may occasionally become sick during the day or show signs or symptoms of illness prior to arrival.
 When you make the decision to keep your child at home, please notify the ELC by their class start time.